 I was recently invited to a fireside chat with the latest awesome cohort and faculty from UC Irvine’s Master of Design & Research program.

-There were lots of great questions — from job-seeking and career-path considerations to when (and when not) to introduce friction into user flows.
+There were lots of great questions — from job-seeking and career-path considerations, to when (and when not) to introduce friction into user flows.
 We even discussed some of the tricky ethical issues designers face.

 As a thought and sparring partner for initial problem framing and sensemaking